 Failure to meet these time restrictions may jeopardize your right to recovery.

-4. An Attorney Can Help You Recover Benefits
+4. A Lawyer Can Help You Recover Benefits

 Accident victims who understand the claims process may be less likely to accept an insufficient or unfair benefits package.
 To ask specific questions about your case, schedule a free case evaluation with a lawyer at the Preszler Law Firm in Ontario.
 Call 1-800-JUSTICE® or use our online case evaluation form.